• Skip to primary navigation

 Notes

 • You can also use poblano peppers.
-However, poblanos are mild with a different flavor profile than the others so they won't add any spiciness to the dish.
+However, poblanos are mild with a different flavor profile than the ones reccomended so they won't much spice to the dish.

 • Use a white Mexican cheese that melts well such as asadero, Chihuahua, Oaxaca, or Mexican muenster.
 If you cannot find these, use Monterey Jack or mozzarella.

-• Substitute the milk for original, unsweetened almond milk, the chicken broth for vegetable broth, and use a few sprinkles of nutritional yeast (based on your preference) instead of the cheese for a dairy-free and vegan version.
+• For a dairy-free/vegan version: Substitute the milk for original, unsweetened almond milk, the chicken broth for vegetable broth, and use a few sprinkles of nutritional yeast (based on your preference) instead of the cheese for a dairy-free and vegan version.

 Did you try this recipe?Leave me a comment and star rating below or mention @everydaylatina on Instagram!